devstardude/Docthereum-Did/README.md

 Rinkeby [0xa6a11dF4FAc5c4b148bC91f03FD0919237d16801](https://github.com/devstardude/Docthereum/blob/master/packages/contracts/docthereum.sol)
 And Kovan [0x6DdD958591974891eD4819cDF9a269DaEc3C55A7](https://github.com/devstardude/Docthereum/blob/master/packages/contracts/docthereum-kovan.sol).
 So we were able to test the verification functionality on Kovan , all while deploying the subgrapgh on Rinkeby to index the Rinkeby version of the smart contract.**
+## 2. Different testnets
+After studying about **Rubix DID** and contacting the devs of Rubix, we got to know there are no plugings available for a JavaScipt application and only Java SDK is available.

+### Solution :-
+We had to find a different technology that could run on Rinkby and can be integrated into React application, so we found **Veramo** and used it to get did done in our application.

 **Note :-** currently the dapp calls the instance deployed on Rinkeby network.